Medical Equipment Removal Options

 Can I sell my used medical equipment even if it is older?

-Yes, even older systems can be sold if they still function or have market demand.
-If a full resale is not possible, you can often part out individual components that are still operational, helping recover some value and offset removal costs.
+Yes, even older systems may have value if they still function or have market demand.
+When full resale is not viable, a qualified equipment partner may part out individual components that remain operational, helping recover value and offset removal costs without requiring additional effort from the facility.

 What is consignment, and how does it work for medical equipment?